amirhnajafiz/handbook/docs/linux/07_gpus.md

 | **Gen3**        | **8.0 GT/s**   | **PCIe 3.0** | 128b/130b | **~0.985 GB/s**              | **~15.75 GB/s**            |
 | Gen4            | 16 GT/s        | PCIe 4.0     | 128b/130b | ~1.97 GB/s                   | ~31.5 GB/s                 |
 | Gen5            | 32 GT/s        | PCIe 5.0     | 128b/130b | ~3.94 GB/s                   | ~63 GB/s                   |

+## GPU Cores

+- **CUDA Cores**: The term for Nvidia's GPU cores, which also encompasses their parallel programming platform for efficient use.
+Best at Logic, control flow, non-matrix tasks.
+Example usages: Simulations, analytics, batch jobs.
+- **Ray Tracing Cores**: Specialized units dedicated to rendering realistic light and shadow effects by calculating ray interactions with virtual objects, enhancing graphical fidelity.
+They are removed from newer GPU cards like A100 or H100.
+- **Tensor Cores**: Specialized cores in some NVIDIA GPUs that accelerate matrix operations, significantly speeding up deep learning and AI workloads by using mixed-precision computing.
+Best at Matrix math, neural network ops.
+Example usages: Model training, inference, AI workloads.

+A CUDA core can do whatever a Tensor core does.
+However, Tensor cores are faster in matrix multiplication.
+They are built to do a 4x4 matrix multiplication in fewer clocks than CUDA cores.
+Therefore, in deep learning tasks (e.g., vLLM inference) Tensor cores would be useful to decrease the computational overhead.